Quantum critical systems with dissipative boundaries: Numerical results

 \section{Numerical results}

 We now present our numerical results for the fermionic Kitaev chain with dissipative boundaries.
-We mostly focus on the the case $w_1=w_L=w$, with pumping and loss dissipative interactions at the ends $x=L$ and $x=1$ respectively.
-We also report some results for the case $w_1=w$ and $w_L=0$, with only the decay-type dissipation at one end.
+We mostly focus on the the case (i) of Eqs.~(\ref{w1lw}), with decay and pumping dissipative interactions at the ends $x=1$ and $x=L$ respectively.
+We also report some results for the case (ii) of Eqs.~(\ref{w1lw}) with only the decay-type dissipation at one end.
 Details of the computations are reported in App.~\ref{appnum}.